May 25, 2018

-It’s a difficult problem that affects all industries, not just ours.
-The European Union (EU) recognized that a unified approach was required to protect personal data and privacy for EU citizens, so they adopted the General Data Protection Regulation (GDPR).
-The GDPR applies across the EU, so companies avoid the complexity of complying with many different local data protection laws.
-It also reaches globally, so if a single EU citizen signs up for your marketing email list or registers to attend your event, the GDPR applies to you.
+Back in 2018, the European Union (EU) recognized that a unified approach was required to protect personal data and privacy for EU citizens, so they adopted the General Data Protection Regulation (GDPR).
+As the GDPR applies across the EU, companies avoid the complexity of complying with many different local data protection laws.

 The rights of your event attendees